 This got me thinking last night, especially when contrasted with this.
-Tesla’s letterhead is striking, artistic and thought provoking.
-Edison however goes for a more distinguished look that I think is boring, unoriginal and uncreative even for the time.
+Tesla’s letterhead is striking, artistic, and thought-provoking.
+Edison, however goes for a more distinguished look that I think is boring, unoriginal, and lacking creativity.

-I’ve been known to joke about the concept of death and I am fascinated by people’s seriousness around the topic.
-Whether you’re religious or not, (I’m not) death to me has always seemed like just another phase of life.
+I have been known to joke about the concept of death, and I am fascinated by people’s seriousness around the topic.
+Whether you are religious or not (I’m not), death to me has always seemed like just another phase of life.
 I’ve lost people I love and in some pretty tragic ways, and I don’t make light of that.
-However, when I talk of my own death I want people to chuckle, I don’t want to be mourned, I’d much rather there be a big party in my honor than a grieving.
-I want my sense of humor to be reflected, normal is boring.
+However, when I talk of my death, I want people to chuckle, I don’t want to be mourned.
+I’d much rather there be a big party in my honor than a grieving.
+I want my sense of humor to be reflected; normal is boring.

 “John was not a great man, he wasn’t even a good man, but he did have a really sweet setup for his Sega Dreamcast”

-Thing is, I’m not kidding, he thinks I am but I’m not.
+The thing is, I’m not kidding.
+Dan thinks I am, but I’m not.
 I’ve made him promise to say that under penalty of haunting.
 IE: If he doesn’t say it, and there is a way for me to do it, I will haunt him from the afterlife.
 And believe me, I will, he knows it too, and assuming he outlives me, Dan has reluctantly agreed.

 The other ritual in the event if my death is my headstone inscription, for which Christine is responsible.
 To explain that, you need to understand something else.